ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/02_5FWJ_apo/01_global_stability_analysis/scripts/README.md

 # Global Stability Analysis Scripts

-This directory contains shell scripts used for preprocessing and global stability analysis of the `02_5FWJ_apo` system.
+This directory contains shell scripts used for preprocessing and global stability analysis of the `02_5FWJ_apo system`.

+The folder label `02_5FWJ_apo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-depleted** receptor setup.

 ## Script organization